Live-On Policy FAQs

-First-year students are required to live on-campus as part of OSU’s First Year Experience program, therefore you will not be allowed to cancel your contract and move off campus.
-If a student decides to move off campus without being formally exempted by OSU from the live-on requirement, they will be responsible for their entire housing contract amount remaining at that time.
+- First-year students are required to live on-campus as part of OSU’s First Year Experience program, therefore you will not be allowed to cancel your contract and move off campus.
+If a student decides to move off campus without being formally exempted by OSU from the live-on requirement, they will be responsible for their entire housing contract amount remaining at that time, excluding unused dining dollars.

 As a returning OSU student, what cancellation fee am I responsible for if I move off campus?

-If you as a returning student decide to move off campus after signing your UHDS contract, you will be responsible for the remainder of your housing contract.
+- If you as a returning student decide to move off campus after signing your UHDS contract, you will be responsible for the remainder of your housing contract, excluding unused dining dollars.